mpenkov/tiddlywiki-splitter/README.md

     cd tiddlywiki-splitter
     python splitter.py wiki.html -d destination_directory

 The wiki.html file will then be split into separate text files in destination directory.
-Optionally, if you want to convert the text files from TiddlyWiki syntax to notes.vim syntax:
+Optionally, if you want to convert the text files from TiddlyWiki syntax to notes.vim syntax, use this command instead:

-    for f in destination_directory/*.txt; do python formatter.py "$f"; done

-Note that this will **overwrite** the text files.
-Back them up first if it's a big deal to you (they can also be recovered by re-splitting the wiki.html).
+    python splitter.py wiki.html -d destination_directory -v